-The skeletal system of the human body is composed of bones and special connective tissue structures such as cartilage, ligaments, and tendons.
-To meet the mechanical requirements of movement, cartilage serves as an elastic tissue that adapts to pushing and pulling.
+Cartilage is a type of connective tissue that adapts to the pushing and pulling required for mechanical movement.
 It is composed of chondrocytes (cartilage cells) and a specialized extracellular matrix (ECM).
-There are three types of cartilage: hyaline cartilage (most predominant type, e.g., in the nasal septum), fibrocartilage (e.g., in intervertebral discs), and elastic cartilage (e.g., in the auricle).
-Cartilage is free of vessels and is nourished through diffusion by its cartilaginous membrane (perichondrium) or joint fluid (synovial fluid).
-In skeletal development, numerous bones are initially generated as cartilage models, which then ossify in utero or after birth.
+There are three types of cartilage: hyaline cartilage (the most predominant type, e.g., in the nasal septum), fibrocartilage (e.g., in intervertebral discs), and elastic cartilage (e.g., in the auricle).
+Cartilage does not contain vessels and receives nutrients via diffusion by a cartilaginous membrane (perichondrium) or joint fluid (synovial fluid).
+During embryonic skeletal development, numerous bones are initially generated as cartilage models, which then ossify in utero or after birth.

 - Produced by: chondroblasts and chondrocytes

 Definition: connective tissue composed of an outer fibrous layer and an inner chondrogenic layer, which surrounds elastic and extra-articular cartilage

-- The outer fibrous layer contains blood vessels, lymphatics, and nerves, which nourish and drain cartilage.
+- The outer fibrous layer contains blood vessels, lymphatics, and nerves, all of which provide nutrients to, and drain, cartilage.

 - The inner chondrogenic layer contains progenitor cells, which regenerate cartilage.

 All types of cartilage have high resilience to compression and contain type II collagen fibers (type II cartwolage.)

-- Chondroblasts proliferate and produce the ECM of the cartilage and are increasingly pushed apart as a result of ECM formation (located between the chondroblasts).
+- Chondroblasts proliferate and produce the ECM of the cartilage.
+They are increasingly pushed apart as a result of ECM formation (located between the chondroblasts).

-- The chondroblast proliferation and ECM formation (interstitial growth). grows through
+- The chondrocyte proliferation and ECM secretion (interstitial growth). is formed by

 - Mesenchymal cells at the periphery of the cartilage model differentiate into fibroblasts, which form a connective tissue capsule (perichondrium or periosteum).

-- Undifferentiated cells remain at the inner layer of the perichondrium and can differentiate into chondroblasts.
+- Undifferentiated cells remain in the inner layer of the perichondrium and can differentiate into chondroblasts.

-- The cartilage can either grow through new layers of cartilage tissue produced by osteoprogenitor cells in the perichondrium (appositional growth) or by regeneration of damaged chondrocytes.
+- Cartilage growth can occur via new layers of cartilage tissue produced by osteoprogenitor cells in the perichondrium (appositional growth) or via the regeneration of damaged chondrocytes.

-In patients with achondroplasia, chondrocytes fail to proliferate particularly at the epiphyseal plates of long bones near the joints, which results in impaired endochondral ossification, short arms, and legs.
+In individuals with achondroplasia, chondrocytes fail to proliferate particularly at the epiphyseal growth plates of long bones, resulting in impaired endochondral ossification and short limbs.
 Intermembranous ossification, which occurs in the frontal and parietal bones, is not affected, resulting in a large head relative to the limbs.